-2.3.1 Act 98-750 of 23rd December 1998 relating to rural land tenure, as amended by Act 2004-412 of 14th August 2004 and Act 2013-655 of 2.3.2 13th September 2013; and n ° 2019-868 of 14 October 2019 2.3.2 Decree 2019-266 of 27th March 2019 setting the terms and conditions for the application of Customary Rural Land Tenure of Act 98-750 of 23rd December 1998.
+Indicator Local legal, normative and best practices context 2.3.1 2.3.2 Act 98-750 of 23rd December 1998 relating to rural land tenure, as amended by Act 2004-412 of 14th August 2004 and Act 2013-655 of 13th September 2013; and n ° 2019-868 of 14 October 2019 Decree 2019-266 of 27th March 2019 setting the terms and conditions for the application of Customary Rural Land Tenure of Act 98-750 of 23rd December 1998.
 Article 6: The Delimitation Documents shall include the following documents 6.1) A land plan of the property showing neigbouring plots of land.
-This plan is drawn up by an approved technical operator in accordance with the topographical mapping standards determined by a joint order from the Minister of Agriculture and the Minister for Land Registry The plan thus drawn up shall be signed by the approved technical operator.
-6.2) A report on the boundaries shall be prepared by the approved technical operator in accordance with a form established by order or the Minister in charge of Agriculture.
+This plan is drawn up by an approved technical operator in accordance with the topographical mapping standards determined by a joint order from the Minister of Agriculture and the Minister for Land Registry.
+The plan thus drawn up shall be signed by the approved technical operator.
+6.2) A report on the boundaries shall be prepared by the approved technical operator in accordance with a form established by order of the Minister in charge of Agriculture.
 This report shall be signed by the parties present and by the authorised technical operator.
 The establishment of this fact requires sufficient materialization, possibly temporary, in particular by layering, picketing or taping, of the boundaries on the ground, for the purpose of visual recognition by the parties present.